thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 For this lesson, I'll use the `puppetlabs/postgresql` module.
 Once I click on that module title, I see more information and documentation.

-To set up a database for the Pasture application, I will need to set up a database server and create and configure a database instance with the correct user and permissions.
+(Click on module link)

 ## Installation

-Recall that a module is just a directory structure containing Puppet manifests and any other code or data needed to manage whatever it is the module helps manage on a system.
+Recall that a module is just a directory structure containing Puppet manifests and any other code or data the module needs to do its job.
 The Puppet master finds any modules in its *modulepath* directories and uses the module directory structure to find the classes, files, templates, and whatever else the module provides.

 Installing a module means placing the module directory into the Puppet master's modulepath.
-While I could download the module and manually move it to the modulepath, Puppet provides tools to help manage my modules.
+While I could download the module and manually move it to the modulepath, Puppet provides tools to manage installing a module and its dependencies.

 There are two different methods of installation mentioned near the top of the `postgresql` module: the Puppetfile and the `puppet module` tool.
 For this lesson, I'll use the simpler `puppet module` tool.
 As you start managing a more complex Puppet environment and checking your Puppet code into a control repository, however, using a Puppetfile is recommended.
-You can read more about the Puppetfile and code management workflow at the link on the page below this video.
+You can read more about the Puppetfile and code management workflow at the link on the page below this video, and find content in the Learning VM guide what will walk you through this topic.

 <div class = "lvm-task-number"><p>Task 1:</p></div>

-On my master, I'll use the `puppet module` tool to install this module.
+On my master, I'll use the `puppet module` tool to install the puppetlabs-postgresql module.

     puppet module install puppetlabs-postgresql --version 4.9.0

-To confirm that this command placed the module in my modulepath, I look at the contents of my modules directory.
+To confirm that this command placed the module in my modulepath, I can look at the contents of my modules directory.

     ls /etc/puppetlabs/code/environments/production/modules